How Airway and Sleep Group is keeping patients safe

 Safety Precautions and Adjustments to office procedures due to COVID-19

-It has been 8 months since the coronavirus pandemic forced the public to suspend routine care and non-essential dentists visits.
-During this time, it has shown that patients who delayed or avoided seeking necessary care have experienced adverse outcomes upon delaying or avoiding seeing health providers.
+It has been over a year since the coronavirus pandemic forced the public to suspend routine care and non-essential dentists visits.
+During that time, it has shown that patients who delayed or avoided seeking necessary care have experienced adverse outcomes upon delaying or avoiding seeing health providers.

 Since reopening, dentist offices like Airway and Sleep Group has made a number of modifications to their operating procedures.
 Changing the way that businesses operate ensures the safety and well-being of their patients to allow access to care for routine and emergency care while adhering to new state and local guidelines in place to stop the spread of the COVID-19 virus.